mdomore/cloud_training/SETUP_GUIDE.md

    - Select **Restore Snapshot**
    - VM will return to that state

-## 🔧 Step 7: Basic Configuration

-### Enable SSH Access (Optional but Recommended)
+## 🔧 Step 7: Enable SSH Access from Host Machine

+**Prerequisites**: Make sure SSH is installed and running (see Step 5.1)

+### Configure Port Forwarding in VirtualBox

-If you want to SSH from your host machine:
+To SSH from your host machine (Mac/Linux) to the VM:

 1. **In VM**, check IP address:
    ```bash